 How To Purchase HGRO ETF on Wealthsimple Trade

 Another great option for Canadians is Wealthsimple Trade.
-Customers of Wealthsimple are able to take advance of commission-free buying and selling of stocks and ETFs.
+Customers of Wealthsimple can take advance of commission-free buying and selling of stocks and ETFs.

-New users can open a Wealthsimple Trade account here in order to take advance of a special $25 offer when you deposit $150 or more in your account.
-This company also waives your transfer fee up to $150 when you move in assets from other brokerages.
+New users can open a Wealthsimple Trade account here to take advance of a special $25 offer when you deposit $200 or more in your account.
+This company also waives your transfer fee of up to $150 when you move in assets from other brokerages.

 The process to purchase HGRO through Wealthsimple Trade is simple.
 It is as easy as logging into your account and searching for HGRO.